-This study showed that architects consider the implementation of blue elements in the healthcare environment as restorative for patients.
-Even though the majority of architects are aware of sky potential, water has not found its's place in debates on the healthcare facilities, especially in windowless areas such as CT scan environments.
-However, after an explanation of ways to implement water inside of health care settings, architects seem very interested in pursuing water exposure and interventions altering perceptions towards it.
+This study showed that architects consider the implementation of blue elements in the healthcare environment to be restorative for patients.
+Even though the majority of architects are aware of sky potential, water has not found its place in debates on healthcare facilities, especially in windowless areas such as CT scan environments.
+However, after an explanation of ways to implement water inside health care settings, architects seem very interested in pursuing water exposure and interventions that alter perceptions towards it.

-The findings intend to increase the awareness regarding blue elements' role specifically water among architects as a group who act on the patients' behalf and design environments that cater more efficiently to the patients' needs.
+The findings intend to increase awareness regarding blue elements' role, specifically water, among architects as a group who act on the patients' behalf and design environments that cater more efficiently to the patients' needs.

-Further research is needed to elucidate the perspective of patients in order to inform architects and therefore to have more holistic designs of healthcare environments associated with blue elements.
+Further research is needed to elucidate the perspective of patients in order to inform architects and, therefore, to have more holistic designs of healthcare environments associated with blue elements.